 - Jackal – Bweha

 - Mongoose – Nguchiro

 To recap your learning here is a video lesson from a Swahili teacher, helping you remember a punda milia from a mbuni.

-Common Animal Names in Other African Languages
+African Animal Names in Other Languages

 Swahili is just one African language.
 This is a continent with over 3000 different languages and almost as many different tribes.
-Many people think Africa is a single entity but it’s not.
+Many people think Africa is a single entity, but it’s not.